-- 1) The recent terrorist attacks across the UK and the world are a reminder that the threat of terrorism is real and serious. - 2) The purpose of this policy is not to cause fear or panic, but to raise awareness amongst employees of the need to be proactive and prepared should a situation arise.
+- 1) The recent terrorist attacks across the UK were a reminder that the threat of terrorism is real and serious. - 2) The purpose of this policy is not to cause fear or panic, but to raise awareness amongst employees of the need to be proactive and prepared should a situation arise.

-- 1) Health & Safety at Work etc. Act 1974 - 3) Management of Health & Safety at Work Regulations 1999, as amended
+- 1) Health & Safety at Work etc. Act 1974 - 2) Management of Health & Safety at Work Regulations 1999, as amended

-- 1) The Organisation will conduct a risk assessment to assess the likelihood of a terrorist attack occurring in the area.
-This may be recorded as a standalone document or incorporated into a business continuity plan or disaster recovery plan. - 2) The Organisation will ensure procedures for responding to terrorist attacks are defined and recorded (again, this may be incorporated within a business continuity / disaster plan). - 3) If a terrorist attack or suspected terrorist attack occurs, the police shall be informed immediately (notwithstanding the need to evacuate). - 4) The Organisation will follow the instructions given by the police.
-Employees are encouraged not to approach suspected terrorists. - 5) The Organisation will ensure staff are provided with the latest terrorist information provided by the Government and emergency services.
-This information will influence any reviews required of the terrorism risk assessment. - 6) Planning for terrorism related evacuation will be part of the overall evacuation plan for the building.
-Evacuation of the premises may be needed due to: - a threat aimed directly at the building - a threat received elsewhere and passed on by the police - discovery of a suspicious item in the building (perhaps a postal package, an unclaimed holdall or rucksack) (See Policy on Letter Bombs) - discovery of a suspicious item or vehicle outside the building - an incident to which the police have alerted you, any member of staff or the Organisation.
+- 1) The Association will conduct a risk assessment to assess the likelihood of a terrorist attack occurring in the area.
+This may be recorded as a standalone document or incorporated into a business continuity plan or disaster recovery plan. - 2) The Association will ensure that procedures for responding to terrorist attacks are defined and recorded (again, this may be incorporated within a business continuity / disaster plan). - 3) If a terrorist attack or suspected terrorist attack occurs, the police shall be informed immediately (notwithstanding the need to evacuate). - 4) The Association will follow the instructions given by the police.
+Employees are encouraged not to approach suspected terrorists. - 5) The Association will ensure that staff are provided with the latest terrorist information provided by the Government and emergency services.
+This information will influence any reviews required of the terrorism risk assessment. - Planning for terrorism related evacuation will be part of the overall evacuation plan for the building.
+Evacuation of the premises may be needed due to: - a threat aimed directly at the building - a threat received elsewhere and passed on by the police - discovery of a suspicious item in the building (perhaps a postal package, an unclaimed holdall or rucksack) - discovery of a suspicious item or vehicle outside the building - an incident to which the police have alerted you.